 Differences Between Smart Money & Classic Technical Analysis

-To better understand the differences between Smart Money trading in Forex and traditional technical analysis (retail trader approach), it is essential to compare these two methods based on market analysis approach, tools used, and entry/exit strategies.
+To better understand the differences between the professional Smart Money trading style in Forex and classical technical analysis used by retail traders, it is essential to compare these two methods from a broader perspective.

 Features | Traditional | Analysis |